Stuycs-K/final-project-liu-ethan-lou-steven/WORKLOG.md

 * Fixed sprite falling out of the screen
 * Made sprite falling from block more smooth.

+### 5/28/24
+* Wrote Button class.
+* Worked on Edit mode.
+When the user clicks, new Blocks spawn there.

 ## Steven Lou
 ### 5/22/24
 * Wrote the Spike class methods and constructors.